XinFinOrg/BlockDegree/README.md

 - [ ] Enroll today, start lesson.
 - [ ] Functionality for certificate page
 - [ ] Functionality for contact form
-- [ ] Become partner button at university course offline
+- [X] Become partner button at university course offline
+- [ ] Content for become partner popup
 - [ ] No page showing all courses, clicking on online blockchain training goes to blockchain basic course for engineer
 - [ ] Code to read the images in folder for gallery and automatically generate it
 - [ ] 404 page